Data Protected - Sweden

-In Sweden, there is no current enforcement practice in relation to the GDPR.
+Other enforcement action: In Sweden, there is only a handful of enforcement practice in relation to the GDPR.
 However, the enforcement of the previous law is instructive.

-As of the beginning of June 2018, no inspection matters have been initiated by the Data Protection Authority during 2018.
+During 2019, a total of 56 inspection matters were initiated by the Data Protection Authority, compared to 67 inspection matters during 2018.
 During 2017, 21 inspection matters were initiated in total, compared to 15 during 2016 and 53 during 2015.
-The significant decrease of initiated inspection matters in the last years is most likely due to the workload related to GDPR preparations.

 The typical penalties imposed for violations of the Swedish Penal Code that result in prosecution are fines and damages awarded to the victim.
 The level of the fine varies according to the severity of the crime and the income of the person responsible for the breach.

-Five people were recently sentenced to imprisonment and a charge to the Fund for the Victims of Crime (Sw.
-Brottsofferfonden) for gross fraud and data breaches against several hundred companies, banks, authorities and municipalities during 2015 and 2016.
+In 2018, five individuals were sentenced to imprisonment and a charge to the Fund for the Victims of Crime for gross fraud and data breaches against several hundred companies, banks, authorities and municipalities during 2015 and 2016.
 The victims were also awarded damages.

 An employee at the Swedish Social Insurance Administration (Sw.
 Försäkringskassan) who had made three inadmissible searches on her husband on the administration’s IT systems was sentenced to pay fines amounting to SEK 6,000 and a charge to the Fund for the Victims of Crime.